 - Hormone therapy, whether from birth control pills, hormone replacement therapy or the hormone fluctuation that occurs during pregnancy because of the increase in progesterone production

-- Prolonged periods of sitting, especially with legs crossed
+- Prolonged periods of standing or sitting, especially with legs crossed

 There are many options available to treat varicose veins of varying severity.
 The choices range from wearing gradient compression stockings, sclerotherapy, laser treatment or traditional surgery to strip and remove the vein.
-It is important to be evaluated by a vein specialist.
-At that time, the care provider will discuss the best treatment option based upon individual symptoms.
+Getting an evaluation from a vein specialist is essential.
+At that time, the care provider will discuss the best treatment option based on individual symptoms.

 It is important to be aware of your physical symptoms and what they may mean.
 The wide variety of sensations felt in the lower extremities can be an early indication of developing varicose veins.